How should universities support counselling and OT students?

 • Treat placements as a designed service: publish allocation windows, confirm expectations early, clarify supervision roles, and align feedback cycles with assessment briefs.

-• Tighten operational rhythm: a single source of truth for course communications, weekly “what changed and why” updates, and visible ownership of timetables and changes.
+• Tighten operational rhythm: keep a single source of truth for course communications, issue weekly "what changed and why" updates, and make ownership of timetables in counselling, psychotherapy and occupational therapy programmes and changes visible.

-• Close equity gaps in support: rapid triage, named case ownership, and proactive follow‑ups; offer extended hours and multiple contact routes (drop‑in, phone, live chat) with a clear “front door”.
+• Close equity gaps in support: use rapid triage, named case ownership, and proactive follow-up; offer extended hours and multiple contact routes (drop-in, phone, live chat) with a clear front door.

 • Make assessment expectations transparent: annotated exemplars, checklist‑style rubrics aligned to marking criteria, and realistic feedback turnaround commitments.

-• Address value concerns: state what students can expect (contact, support access, facilities) and show how resources are prioritised where they add most value.
+• Address value concerns: state what students can expect from contact, support access, and facilities, then show how resources are being prioritised where they add most value.

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where to act first by turning open‑text feedback into clear priorities.
-You can track this topic’s volume and sentiment over time, compare like‑for‑like across this CAH area and student demographics, and drill down from provider to school, programme and cohort.
-Export concise, anonymised summaries to brief programme teams and professional services, and monitor whether changes to placements, timetabling, assessment clarity or support access are working.
+Student Voice Analytics turns open-text feedback on support, placements, timetabling, and wellbeing into clear priorities you can act on quickly.
+You can track this topic's volume and sentiment over time, compare patterns across this CAH area and student demographics, and drill down from provider to school, programme, and cohort.
+Export concise, anonymised summaries to brief programme teams and professional services, then monitor whether changes to placements, assessment clarity, communication, or support access are improving sentiment.

 Request a walkthrough